 Moraine Lake is the most popular thing to do in Banff and arguably the most famous sight to see in Canada.
 This iconic lake is a picturesque picture of Canada (seriously, just Google image “Canada” and see what comes up).
 With the ten peaks rising high over the glacier waters, Moraine Lake is certainly a Banff attraction to see.

 Moraine Lake is about an hour’s drive away from the Town of Banff and only twenty minutes further than Lake Louise.
 With its popularity and millions of Instagram location tags, you used to have to arrive well before 6 am to grab a parking spot between June and September.
-However, as of 2023 Parks Canada has restricted personal vehicles at Moraine Lake.
-So now the only way to get to Moraine Lake is with the Park & Ride Shuttle, staying at the Moraine Lake Lodge, Roam Transit Bus, or Private tour/shuttle, a disabled tag, or to bike/hike in.

-We think this is a great choice, as Moraine Lake was, quite frankly, loved to death.
-Members of our private Facebook group have noted that they were getting to Moraine Lake as early as 3-4am in 2022 to ensure a spot, every year it seemed to be that you had to get to Moraine Lake earlier and earlier, and it was all becoming a bit too much.
+We think this decision is a great choice, as Moraine Lake was, quite frankly, loved to death.
+Members of our private Facebook group have noted that they were getting to Moraine Lake as early as 3 am in 2022 to ensure a spot, every year it seemed to be that you had to get to Moraine Lake earlier and earlier, and it was all becoming a bit too much.

 More Guides to Visiting Moraine Lake